 Things to do in Shoreditch London

-If you’re wondering about the things to do in Shoreditch London, know this first.
+If you’re visting London and look for the best things to do in Shoreditch, know this first.
 Shoreditch is many things, but probably not the things you think it is.
-Technically part of east London, it feels more like an area of central London, lying just north of the Square Mile and its financial institutions.
+Technically part of East London, it feels more like an area of Central London, lying just north of the Square Mile - or 'City' - and its financial institutions.

 By night, its triangle of main streets is alive with bars and restaurants, as well as spots to dance the night away and seek out a comfy hotel bed.
 Surprised?
 You shouldn’t be.
 Shoreditch has been an entertainment district since Shakespeare’s time.
 It was here – rather than the Globe – where his earliest and best-known plays were first performed – Romeo and Juliet, Henry V and Hamlet amongst them.